Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 overland flow routing component.

 ## Non-paddy irrigation
-Non-paddy water demand and allocation computations are supported.
+Non-paddy (other crops than flooded rice) water demand and allocation computations are supported.
 These computations can be enabled by specifying the following in the TOML file:

 ```toml
 [model.water_demand]
 nonpaddy = true
 ```
-For non-paddy (other crops than flooded rice) irrigation is applied during the growing season (when input parameter `irrigation_trigger` [-] is `true` (or `on`)) and when water depletion exceeds the readily available water:
+Irrigation is applied during the growing season (when input parameter `irrigation_trigger` [-] is `true` (or `on`)) and when water depletion exceeds the readily available water:

 ```math
     (U_\mathrm{field} - U_\mathrm{a}) \ge (U_\mathrm{field} - U_\mathrm{h3})